MassFactory/harvest_report/README.md

 # harvest_report
-The tool collects and aggregates harvested block information of accounts delegated to your own node by directly querying the Symbol REST API, and displays the results in a clear, tabular format in the terminal.
+Collects and aggregates block information harvested by accounts delegated to an operator node built with symbol-bootstrap and symbol shoestring.

+It directly queries the Symbol REST API to retrieve and aggregate data, and displays the results clearly in a tabular format on the terminal.

-Optionally, the aggregated data can also be exported as a UTF-8 BOM–encoded CSV file.
+If needed, the results can also be exported as a UTF-8 BOM–encoded CSV file.

-This tool is implemented using Node.js standard features only and does not depend on external libraries or the Symbol SDK.
+This tool is implemented using only standard Node.js features and does not depend on any external libraries or the Symbol SDK.

-As a result, it can be placed directly in a node operation environment and is easy to maintain for long-term use.
+Therefore, it can be deployed directly into a node operation environment, making it suitable for long-term operation and easy maintenance.

 ---